jeantiston/GridxPlan/README.md

 - It has icons for the different pages planner icon for the GridGallery, share icon for the Share page, gear icon for the Settings page.
 - Image icon for adding a new cell/image is another component ImageUpload.js

+**InitialFetch.js**

+- Fetches the list of accounts associated with the user by dispatching a redux thunk

+**NewUserPrompt.js**

+- Shows a modal that asks for a user to add an account when the user is new and/or has not added any account yet

 **ImageUpload.js**

 - The image icon is associated with an input with a type of file.
 When the file is selected a POST request to send the image to the API is made.

 **ListAccount.js**

-- Fetches the list of accounts associated with the user by dispatching a redux thunk
 - Lists the accounts with the current account on bold
 - The accounts can be clicked to switch the current account by dispatching a redux action